 Stock, inflow, and outflow

-Delays or lags or buffer
+Delays, lags or buffer

 Balancing vs. reinforcing feedback loop